 5. Understand your options

-Question & AnswerI’ve been charged with Careless Use or Storage of a Firearm.
+Question & AnswerI’ve been charged with Drug Trafficking.
 What do I need to know?

 Your criminal case will only come to an end when one of these happens: